bcambl/ksconfig/README.md

 ##### Accept configuration or Re-Configure

-(Re-configure re-enables IP validaions if disabled prior)
+The 're-configure' option will enable IP validaions if previously skipped

 ![Select available disk](screenshots/confirm_or_re-config.png)